ibm-cloud-docs/watson-assistant/segment-add.md

 1. Repeat the configuration process, specifying the values you want to use for the live environment.

-The Segment extension is now available in the environments you have configured, , and events will be sent to the destinations configured in your Segment workspace.
+The Segment extension is now available in the environments you have configured, and events will be sent to the destinations configured in your Segment workspace.
+(For more information about the events that are sent to Segment, see [Segment event reference](/docs/watson-assistant?topic=watson-assistant-segment-event-reference).)